cloudguruab/Dice-Roller/README.md

 1. Create a class for the die
 2. Create a class for the ways in which a user can guess.
 3. Create a class that allows our die to auto roll for us.
+4. Create a scoring sheet that allows you to sum up and return all the values in a specific hand.